 If the experience cannot deliver some meaning, it is much more difficult to create adequate connections throughout the organization that lead to success.

 This point was made as a negative for a reason.
 Obviously, the active, positive principle is how proper leadership is key for experience development to thrive.
 Unfortunately, negative reinforcement tends to be effective and this is a principle that you can’t very easily say “its better if you have strong leadership but we can do it without it.”
 You can’t.
-Leadership that is free of bureaucracy and politics is essential for TXD survival.
+Leadership that is free of heavy bureaucracy and politics is essential for TXD survival.

 Allow the purpose and meaning of the organization to govern and focus on helping your team thrive, explore ideas, and create connections that will lead to revolutionary experience design.